ary21/ary21.github.io/index.md

 > LOVE CODING, ENJOY EXPLORE AND SHARING.
 HAPPY TO SOLVE PROBLEM.

-`From Indonesia, since 2016 working as software developer, bachelor of informatics engineering graduate.
-Completed some projects as official work also as freelance`
+`From Indonesia, since 2016 working as a software developer, bachelor of informatics engineering graduate.
+Completed some projects as official work also as freelance mostly as Fullstack Web Developer but preferably more like as Backend.`

+### Working with :
+- NodeJS
+- ExpressJS
+- Typescript
+- NestJS
+- GraphQL
+- ReactJS
+- PHP : Codeigniter, Laravel
+- Database : MySQL/MariaDB, MongooDB, Postgre
+- HTML, CSS, Javascript, JQuery

 ### Experience :
 - CV.
 Intermedia Solusindo (2016)